 Secure Context Attestation Pack

 Why this page exists.
 The Secure Context Trust Pack proves which context sources exist.
-This pack answers the next buyer question: which context was attested, which hash should an MCP gateway verify, and what has to be signed before production use?
+This pack answers the next reviewer question: which context was attested, which hash should an MCP gateway verify, and what has to be signed before production use?

 The product bet